-“Normal total cholesterol is under 170.
+Normal total cholesterol is under 170.
 Normal triglycerides are under 90.
-We know that early atherosclerotic changes (like fatty streaks and fibrous plaque that builds up in arteries) begin in childhood and can lead to cardiovascular disease later in life,” says Malinowski.
+We know that early atherosclerotic changes (like fatty streaks and fibrous plaque that builds up in arteries) begin in childhood and can lead to cardiovascular disease later in life.

 Cholesterol and triglycerides are types of fat in the blood stream that are necessary for cells in the body to function properly.
-“Low Density Lipoprotein (LDL-C) or ‘bad’ cholesterol is the kind that can build up in the arteries and can cause heart attacks and strokes,” says Malinowski.
-“High Density Lipoprotein (HDL-C) or ‘good’ cholesterol helps in lowering LDL by attaching to it and carrying it to the liver where the body can get rid of it.”
+Low Density Lipoprotein (LDL-C) or ‘bad’ cholesterol is the kind that can build up in the arteries and can cause heart attacks and strokes.
+High Density Lipoprotein (HDL-C) or ‘good’ cholesterol helps in lowering LDL by attaching to it and carrying it to the liver where the body can get rid of it.

 Daily physical activity is also very important to heart health.
 Vigorous physical activity can not only help to lower ‘bad’ cholesterol, it can raise ‘good’ cholesterol, help to lower blood pressure, slow weight gain and decrease the build-up of plaque in the arteries.
-All of these measures can reduce the risk of heart attacks and strokes.”
+All of these measures can reduce the risk of heart attacks and strokes.

-Maintaining a healthy weight can help to prevent heart disease in the future.
+Maintaining a healthy weight can help prevent heart disease in the future.
 The obesity epidemic has led to a significant increase in children with dyslipidemia, elevated cholesterol or fats (lipids) in the blood.
 When diet and exercise aren’t enough, sometimes, drugs called statins are used to lower cholesterol, particularly in patient with a diagnosis of familial hypercholesterolemia.

-Malinowski suggest families follow the Consortium to Lower Obesity in Chicago Children’s (CLOCC) education plan: 5-4-3-2-1-GO!
+Our Preventive Cardiology team suggests families follow the Consortium to Lower Obesity in Chicago Children’s (CLOCC) education plan: 5-4-3-2-1-GO!
 The 5-4-3-2-1-GO! plan includes daily recommendations to keep everyone’s heart healthy:

 It all adds up to one healthy kid.

 Lurie Children’s Preventive Cardiology Program is committed to improving the health of children at risk for heart disease.
-“We care for children who have cardiac risk factors for heart and vascular disease which may include high cholesterol, high blood pressure, obesity, and a family history of heart attacks and strokes,” says Malinowski.
+We care for children who have cardiac risk factors for heart and vascular disease which may include high cholesterol, high blood pressure, obesity, and a family history of heart attacks and strokes.
 Lurie Children’s Heart Center is the top-ranked pediatric heart center in Illinois.